 ( Science in Service, a fifth EdP program, is currently on hold.)

-The Haas Center is awarding grants of up to $1,000 to students with education-based community outreach and research proposals that can benefit youth in low-income communities.
-Open to Stanford students and student groups working with youth and education.
-More information can be found here.
+The Haas Center in partnership with the Education Partnership Fellows awards grants of up to $1,000 to students with education-based community outreach and research proposals that can benefit youth in low-income communities.
+The grants are open to individual Stanford students and student groups working with youth and education.
+In 2018-19 the Education Partnerships Small Grants will be administered as part of the Haas Center's Social Impact Grants.
+More information can be found on the Education Partnerships Small Grant page or directly on the Social Impact Grant page.

 For other questions about our Education Partnerships programs, please contact associate director, Kelly Beck.